Zu Ti: Childhood

-Zu Ti was born into a line of government officials in Qiuxian county, Fanyang commandery.
+Zu Ti was born into a line of county-level officials in Qiuxian county, Fanyang commandery.
 As a child, he was described as unruly and carefree.
 He was said to be illiterate until the age of 14 or 15.
 This worried his brothers, but the young Zu was also known to be generous and ambitious.
 Often, he would distribute his grain and silk among the poor, which garnered him the respect of his village clansmen.
 As he grew older, he took the initiative to study and moved to the capital, Luoyang, where he educated himself on history and ongoing affairs.
 The people of Luoyang at the time thought of him as a prodigy.
 In 289, while living away in Yangping Commandery, Zu Ti was nominated by the local administration to become a Xiaolian and a Xiucai, but he turned down both offers.

 War of the Eight Princes

 After his stint in Sichuan, Zu Ti went on to serve several different lords during the so-called War of the Eight Princes (291–306).
 He first served under the Prince of Qi, Sima Jiong, then the Prince of Changsha, Sima Ai, then the Prince of Yuzhang, Sima Chi, before finally working with the Prince of Donghai, Sima Yue.
 Zu Ti worked as a Registrar under Sima Ai and was in Luoyang when Ai was besieged by the coalition of Sima Yong and Sima Ying between 302 and 304.
 During the siege, Zu Ti advised Ai to send an imperial edict to Yong's general, Liu Chen (劉沈), ordering him to attack his superior.
 Ai did so and was able to convince Liu Chen, forcing Sima Yong to divert his attention to Chang'an.

 In 304, Zu Ti participated in Sima Yue's failed campaign in Dangyin (盪陰, today Tangyin County, Henan), where they were badly defeated by Sima Ying and forced back to Luoyang.
 While Emperor Hui of Jin was held hostage in Chang'an, Zu Ti was approached and invited to serve by several other princes, namely Sima Xiao (司馬虓), Sima Lüe (司馬略) and Sima Mo (司馬模), but he declined them all.
 After his mother died, Zu Ti resigned from the government to mourn her.